binhanle/eem202a-project/method_technical.md

 	<strong>Media Capture Technique</strong>
 </p>

-This functionality has been built, but was not implemented as a part of this project's demonstration system.
-After some research, it was determined that most streaming services these days do not have API support for backend audio delay injection.
-The FFmpeg screen capture can be used to capture a certain length of video and audio, which is processed, and then a time offset is determined.
-However, this cannot be directly reinjected.
-For the purposes of this project, it is assumed that the entire video file is available for processing.
-A future development would be the integration of the media capturing with the rest of the system when some version of the delay injection APIs are released.
+It is possible to record only a portion of the targeted video streaming using the presented python screeen recording program.
+However, it is assumed that the entire video file is available for the selected audio and video synchronization approach prsented in this project.

 #### Demultiplexing of Video and Audio Files